Allergic Diseases and Asthma in Pregnancy

 Posted: March 2009

-From the Department of Pathophysiology, Center of Physiology, Pathophysiology and Immunology, Medical University of Vienna, Währinger Gürtel 18-20, 1090 Vienna, Austria
+aThe interuniversity Messerli Research Institute, c/o Department of Pathophysiology and Allergy Research, Center of Physiology, Pathophysiology and Immunology, Medical University of Vienna, Währinger Gürtel 18-20, 1090 Vienna, Austria.

-Isabella Pali-Schöll, PhD, Department of Pathophysiology, Center of Physiology, Pathophysiology and Immunology, Medical University of Vienna, Währinger Gürtel 18-20, 1090 Vienna, Austria; e-mail: email@example.com
+Isabella Pali-Schöll, PhD, Department of Comparative Medicine, the interuniversity Messerli Research Institute, c/o Dept. of Pathophysiology and Allergy Research, Center of Pathophysiology, Infectiology and Immunology, Medical University Vienna, Währinger Gürtel 18-20, 1090 Vienna, Austria; e-mail: email@example.com

 Key words: allergy, atopy, newborn, pregnancy, prevention

 This work was supported by the Austrian Science Fund (FWF) project SFB F4606-B19.

 This synopsis is based on a review that is submitted to WAO journal.

 In the United States of America (USA), about 18-30% of women in the childbearing age suffer from allergic diseases, and around 20% of pregnant women are affected by allergies, especially rhinitis and asthma.
 These two conditions often are present in the same patient (reviewed in ).
 Other medical conditions that often complicate pregnancy include allergic conjunctivitis, acute urticaria, anaphylaxis, food allergy and drug allergy.
 Optimal management of these disorders during pregnancy is vital to ensure the welfare of the mother and the baby.